h2oai/h2o-3/h2o-docs/src/product/data-science/drf.rst

 -  `validation_frame <algo-params/validation_frame.html>`__: (Optional) Specify the dataset used to evaluate the accuracy of the model.

 -  `nfolds <algo-params/nfolds.html>`__: Specify the number of folds for cross-validation.
+This option defaults to 0.

 -  `y <algo-params/y.html>`__: (Required) Specify the column to use as the dependent variable.
 The data can be numeric or categorical.

 -  `x <algo-params/x.html>`__: Specify a vector containing the names or indices of the predictor variables to use when building the model.
 If ``x`` is missing, then all columns except ``y`` are used.

 -  `keep_cross_validation_models <algo-params/keep_cross_validation_models.html>`__: Specify whether to keep the cross-validated models.
 Keeping cross-validation models may consume significantly more memory in the H2O cluster.
-This option defaults to TRUE.
+This option is enabled by default.

 -  `keep_cross_validation_predictions <algo-params/keep_cross_validation_predictions.html>`__: Enable this option to keep the cross-validation prediction.
+This option is disabled by default.

 -  `keep_cross_validation_fold_assignment <algo-params/keep_cross_validation_fold_assignment.html>`__: Enable this option to preserve the cross-validation fold assignment.
+This option is disabled by default.

 -  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Enable this option to score
    during each iteration of the model training.
+This option defaults to false.

 -  `score_tree_interval <algo-params/score_tree_interval.html>`__: Score the model after every so many trees.
-   Disabled if set to 0.
+   Disabled if set to 0 (default).

 -  `fold_assignment <algo-params/fold_assignment.html>`_-: (Applicable only if a value for **nfolds** is specified and **fold\_column** is not specified) Specify the cross-validation fold assignment scheme.
 The available options are AUTO (which is Random), Random,
    `Modulo <https://en.wikipedia.org/wiki/Modulo_operation>`__, or Stratified (which will stratify the folds based on the response variable for classification problems).
+This option defaults to AUTO.

 -  `fold_column <algo-params/fold_column.html>`__: Specify the column that contains the
    cross-validation fold index assignment per observation.